 NOAA weather radios are radios with channels that have access to the National Weather Service, the most accurate and reliable place to get information on weather.
 In cases of emergencies, including flooding, tornadoes, hurricanes and more, NOAA radio stations are the best place to get information on what to do and where to go.

-The Weather.gov site lists a number of features to look for when buying a NOAA weather radio, including the ability to operate on batteries, have an AC adapter, and access to seven NOAA radio stations.
+An NOAA weather radio should be able to operate on batteries, have an AC adapter, and access to seven NOAA radio stations.
 All three of our top picks for best weather radio include these features and many more.
 Check out our favorites below.